 House Committee Approves Funding for Federal Lupus Programs

-Today, the House Appropriations Committee on Labor, Health and Human Services, and Education (LHHS) advanced legislation that would provide critical funding for lupus research and education programs.
+Today, the House Appropriations Committee advanced their fiscal year 2020 Labor, Health and Human Services, and Education (LHHS) spending bill that would provide critical funding for lupus research and education programs.
 This includes:

 - $7.5 million for the National Lupus Patient Registry Program at the Centers for Disease Control and Prevention (CDC).

 - A significant funding boost to a record $41.1 billion for the National Institutes of Health (NIH), the largest funder of lupus research.
 This represents a $2 billion increase from 2019 funding!